xwdsh1446546640/my-academic-website/content/en/publication/chen2022covid/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this paper, we present a systematic review of these diagnosing models.
 A total of 179 proposed models are involved. <br/>This paper is published by a SCI indexed journal Applied Sciences (impact factor 2.68).
-tags: [Deep Learning, Computer Vision]
+tags: [Deep Learning, Computer Vision, Survey Paper]

 # Display this page in the Featured widget?
 featured: true